-You have probably heard that clichés in creative writing should be avoided like the plague.
-But often they are the first thing at the tip of your tongue, the low hanging fruit that can help you hit that word count you so desperately want to hit.
+One of the writing tips you’ve most likely heard is probably to avoid clichés.
+This writing tip is so widely shared that it has almost become a cliché itself.
+So you know that clichés in creative writing should be avoided like the plague.
+But so often a cliché is the first thing at the tip of your tongue, the low hanging fruit that can help you hit that word count you so desperately want to hit.

 You might be able to pick out a few in my opening paragraphs.